 To satisfy the charge of the Task Force, a list of individuals from diverse campus stakeholder groups was developed, drawing from multiple disciplines and constituencies.
-The Task Force was first convened by Jackie Cruz, Vice President of Advancement and Development.
+The Task Force was convened and led by Jackie Cruz, Vice President of Advancement and Development.

 The initial President's Task Force membership was named in October 2020 and the first meeting took place on November 6, 2020.
 The Task Force met regularly from December 2020 through April 2021 to complete recommendations to the president.
 Each Task Force meeting included review of group norms, sharing of institutional updates, updates from Task Force action groups, and time for the action groups to work on their recommendations.
 The final report, compiling all action group recommendations, was submitted to the task force on May 14, 2021.
 A small group was tasked with refining/consolidating recommendations where possible.
 The Task Force will re-convene in the Fall to begin College-wide conversations and input on the final recommendations.
 A final report to the President, Governance Councils and the Board of Trustees will be presented, once input from the college-wide conversations has been considered and integrated.
-The projected timeline for completion of that report is November 2021.
+A first draft of the plan was presented to the key stakeholders in 2022 for feedback and input.
+The final report will be presented to the Board of Trustees for approval and institutional wide adoption in Winter 2022-2023.